 Once the above steps have been taken, propagation of our first batch of marijuana may begin.
-The cultivation and manufacturing facility will be divided into one propagation room and three cultivation rooms.
+The cultivation facility will be divided into one propagation room and three cultivation rooms.
 Each 'grow' will start life as cuttings that will be propagated for before being moved to the cultivation or grow room.
 There they will remain until ready for harvest.
 In the meantime, the propagation room will have again started to produce cuttings which will, when ready, be moved to their cultivation rooms and so on.

 Once harvested, the plants will be divided into flower, kief and leaf (trim).
-The flower will be trimmed, dried, cured and packaged, while the trim and kief will simply be extracted, and incorporated into our range of topical products.
+The flower will be trimmed, dried, cured and packaged, while the trim and kief will simply be packaged for sale.